 Q: I just adopted a pet from the animal shelter.
 Is it microchipped?
 How can I find out?

 A: If the shelter scanned the animal, they should be able to tell you if it is microchipped.
 Some shelters implant microchips into every animal they adopt out, so check with the shelter and find out your new pet's microchip number so you can get it registered in your name.

-Most veterinary clinics have microchip scanners, and your veterinarian can scan your new pet for a microchip when you take your new pet for its veterinary checkup.
-Microchips show up on radiographs (x-rays), so that's another way to look for one.
+Most veterinary clinics have microchip scanners, and your veterinarian can scan your new pet for a microchip when you take your pet for its veterinary checkup.
+Microchips show up on X-rays, so that's another way to look for one.